-The Center for Children and Families welcomes parents and professionals to campus this spring for its fifth annual series of lectures aimed at promoting school readiness and achievement.
+The Center for Children and Families welcomed parents and professionals to campus for its fifth annual series of lectures aimed at promoting school readiness and achievement.

 January 25, 2013

 “Life after preschool: Supporting skills that help children thrive” - As parents, families, and teachers, it can be overwhelming to decide how to help our children best prepare for the world beyond preschool.
 This talk focuses on how to nurture several key skills in our children to help them be eager to learn, willing to ask questions, and resilient when faced with obstacles.